Hanyu Mitakaya Agriculture and Forestry Park Kiyasse Hanyu

 Kodaihasu no Sato

-From mid-June to early August, 12,000 stocks of 42 different types of lotus flowers bloom on the surface of the lotus pond.
-The Gyōda lotus (ancient lotus) takes a primitive form with the number of petals being few; it is said to be a lotus from about 1,400 to 3,000 years ago.
-Lotus flowers are best-viewed midmorning.
-There are botanical gardens for aquatic plants, lakes for aquatic birds, peony gardens, ume gardens, and a hanami place with sakura trees, making it a place where one can feel the beauty of nature all year round.
+From mid-June to early August, 12,000 stocks of 42 different types of lotus flowers bloom on the surface of this lotus pond.
+The Gyōda lotus (ancient lotus) is a primitive form with few petals; it is said this variety of lotus is from about 1,400 to 3,000 years ago.
+Lotus flowers are best viewed midmorning.
+There are aquatic plant botanical gardens, aquatic bird lakes, peony gardens, plum tree groves, and a spot for flower viewing (hanami) cherry blossom trees, making it a place to go to feel the beauty of nature all year round.
 In addition, from mid-July to mid-October, rice paddy art is at its prime and can be viewed from the Ancient Lotus Hall’s Observation Room.
-The rice paddy art of Gyōda City started in 2008, with rice transplanting taking place yearly due to several volunteers and participants; not only are the designs original, but some have been collaborations with movies, TV shows, games.
-In 2015 it has been recorded in the Guinness World Records due to the area of the art being “the world’s largest (rice paddy art)”.
+The rice paddy art of Gyōda City started in 2008, with annual rice transplanting taking place with the help of several volunteers and participants.
+Not only are the designs original, but some have been featured in movies, TV shows, games.
+In 2015 it was recorded in the Guinness World Records as “the world’s largest (rice paddy art).”

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept